The GDPR Myth

-One of the biggest ‘myths’ or misunderstandings surrounding GDPR (and there are many) is that it only applies to large organisations, processing large amounts of Personal identifiable information (PII).
-If you’re someone who believes this, then it’s time for a reality check.
+The biggest GDPR Myth in my opinion, and there are many, is that it only applies to large organisations, processing large amounts of Personal identifiable information (PII).
+If you are someone who believes this then it’s time to bust that particular GDPR Myth.

 Does GDPR apply to me?

 The Information Commissioners Office (ICO) has stated that the new regulations